nlx-404/.vscode/README.md

 - Changed command palette
 - Changed status bar
 - Added dashboard
+- Removed highlight from active tab and rounded them a bit
+- Added colour changes for the vim extension
 - Removed a few more extra icons

 ![Picture of my new updated setup](code-setup.jpg)